 It is notable that the D7200 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 800D lacks such a headphone port.

 The 800D is a recent model that features in the current product line-up of Canon.
 In contrast, the D7200 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.

 Review summary: Canon 800D vs Nikon D7200

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon 800D and the Nikon D7200?
+Is the Canon 800D better than the Nikon D7200 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video autofocus: Features on-sensor phase-detection for more confident movie autofocus.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.